ansible-collections/ibm_zos_cics/docs/source/modules/stop_region.rst

 Synopsis
 --------
-- Stop a CICS region by issuing a CEMT PERFORM SHUTDOWN, or cancel the job using ZOAU's job cancelling capability.
+- Stop a CICS region by issuing a CEMT PERFORM SHUTDOWN command, or by canceling the job through the \ :literal:`jobs.cancel`\  utility provided by Z Open Automation Utilities (ZOAU).
+You can choose the shutdown mode from NORMAL, IMMEDIATE, or CANCEL.
-- The job\_id, job\_name, or both can be used to shutdown a region.
-If mulitple jobs are running with the same name, the job\_id is required.
+- The \ :literal:`job\_id`\ , \ :literal:`job\_name`\ , or both can be used to shut down a CICS region.
+If mulitple jobs are running with the same name, the \ :literal:`job\_id`\  is required.
-- You can choose the shutdown mode from NORMAL, IMMEDIATE, or CANCEL.
 - During a NORMAL or IMMEDIATE shutdown, a shutdown assist transaction should run to enable CICS to shut down in a controlled manner.
 By default, the CICS-supplied shutdown assist transaction, CESD is used.
 You can specify a custom shutdown assist transaction in the SDTRAN system initialization parameter.
 The task runs until the region has successfully shut down, or until the shutdown fails.
 - You must have a console installed in the CICS region so that the stop\_region module can communicate with CICS.
 To define a console, you must install a terminal with the CONSNAME attribute set to your TSO user ID.
-For detailed instructions, see \ `Defining TSO users as console devices <https://www.ibm.com/docs/en/cics-ts/6.1?topic=cics-defining-tso-users-as-console-devices>`__\ .
+For detailed instructions, see \ `Defining TSO users as console devices <https://www.ibm.com/docs/en/cics-ts/latest?topic=cics-defining-tso-users-as-console-devices>`__\ .
 Add your console definition into one of the resource lists defined on the GRPLIST system initialization parameter so that it gets installed into the CICS region.
 Alternatively, you can use a DFHCSDUP script to update an existing CSD.
 This function is provided by the csd module.
-- You may specify a timeout, in seconds, to wait for the region to stop after issuing the command.
-If this timeout is reached, the module completes in a failed state.
-Default behaviour does not use a timeout, which is set using a value of -1.
+- You can specify a timeout, in seconds, for CICS shutdown processing.
+After a request to stop CICS is issued, if CICS shutdown processing is not completed when this timeout is reached, the module completes in a failed state.
+By default, the stop\_region module does not use a timeout, that is, the \ :literal:`timeout`\  parameter assumes a value of -1.